 Left: Natural lighting indoors.
 Right: In the sunlight.

 Now upon actually researching the cream, I've discovered the triple refers to whitening, wrinkle, and UV-protection care.
-With that in mind, I imagine anyone looking for a whitening cream would actually be satisfied with the shade color.
+With that in mind, I imagine anyone looking for a whitening cream would actually be satisfied with the light shade of color.
 And the other properties this cream boasts are light-diffusion, collagen reconstruction, and wrinkle filling.
-I guess it contains birch sap, ocean minerals, ginseng and lavender to help aid in skin elasticity, moisturization, anti-aging, immunity, antibacterial, relaxing, reconstruction, and anti-inflammatory effects.
-Okay, so they're trying to make it out to be a miracle product, basically.
-All competition might as well give up now, right?
+I guess it contains birch sap, ocean minerals, ginseng and lavender to help aid in skin elasticity, moisturizing, anti-aging, immunity, antibacterial, relaxing, reconstruction, and anti-inflammatory effects.
+So they're basically trying to make this out to be a miracle product.
+All competition better give up now?

-So my final thoughts of the product?
-Given the pale shade and whitening effects, I'm not I'd bother purchasing the fullsize product now, seeing as we're going into spring and summer and I'm about to get my self-tanner out!
-However, I'm left, once again, much more impressed with this TonyMoly than I am my Skinfood BB cream, so I may just add another cheeky BB cream more suited to me the next time I make another makeup order from Korea...
+As for my final thoughts of the product?
+Given the pale shade and whitening effects, I'm not sure I'd bother purchasing the fullsize product now, seeing as we're going into spring and summer and I'm about to get my self-tanner out.
+But come winter, I may just have to make another purchase from Korea...